webpy/webpy.github.com/tutorial2.en.md

 and delete the line setting name.
 Visit `/` and it should say hello to the world.
 Visit `/Joe` and it should say hello to Joe.

+If you wish to learn more about web.py templates, vist the [templetor page](/templetor).

 ## Databasing

 Above your `web.run` line add: